faenrandir/a_careful_examination/documents/book_of_mormon/list_of_issues_regarding_moronis_promise.md

 2. There is no reason to accept the promise as legitimate unless you already accept the BoM as legit.
 It requires “begging the question.”

     There is a logical fallacy referred to as “begging the question.”
 The term is widely misunderstood and is misapplied to mean “implying the question…” or “leading us to ask.”
-The actual meaning of “begging the question” is that an argument already assumes the truth of the conclusion in its premisses.
+The actual meaning of “begging the question” is that an argument already assumes the truth of the conclusion in its premises.
     In other words, the reason that I offer in order to convince you of a conclusion is only believable if you already accept the conclusion.

     If, for example, I am trying to convince you to trust me, you might ask me why you should trust me.
 A fair question.
 If I answer that you should trust me because I never lie, is that a convincing reason?
-For most of us it would not be a good enough reason to extend trust because in order to accept that I never lie (the premiss) you have to have already accepted the conclusion (that I am trustworthy).
-You cannot accept the premiss unless you have already accepted the conclusion.
+For most of us it would not be a good enough reason to extend trust because in order to accept that I never lie (the premise) you have to have already accepted the conclusion (that I am trustworthy).
+You cannot accept the premise unless you have already accepted the conclusion.

     If upon reaching the final chapter of the final book of the Harry Potter series you found a passage that claimed that if you prayed about the Harry Potter books, the spirit of Dumbledore would let you know that it’s true, would you do it?